 Program areas at California State Parks Foundation

 The California State Parks Foundation is a supporter of nonprofit organizations and local governments who partner with California State Parks in their area across the State.
-The Foundation made pro-bono services available to these groups through a technical assistance center, including fundraising, capacity-building and other key elements of organizational management.
+The Foundation made services available to these group, including fundraising, fiscal sponsorship, capacity-building and other key elements of organization management.
 The Foundation also provides ongoing support for operations and maintenance for several other Parks throughout the year.
-Major grants for fiscal sponsors included silver strand State beach fencing project and the restoration of the pigeon point lighthouse.